zukunft/zukunft.com/docs/llm/testing.md

 Don't collapse two sibling sections to the same label; keep just enough of the distinguishing word (`'category subtitle'` vs `'category subtitle (multi)'`).

+## Generated files are rewritten by the run, never by hand and never by the LLM

+Every file that says `do not edit manually` — `docs/code_object_name_exceptions.md`, `docs/code_user_message_exceptions.md`, `docs/code_test_coverage.md`,
+`docs/json_findings.md`, `docs/code_functions_all.md` — and every regenerated
+baseline (the `list.csv` of `src/test/resources/unit/<class>/`, the html snapshots, the api fixtures) is written by `test/test.php` with `AUTO_UPDATE_TEST_FILES` set to `true` and compared with the flag set to `false`.
+A test that reports such a file as outdated says that the code or the data behind it changed; it is never a request to edit the file:

+- if the change is unwanted (e.g. a `user_message` created under a name other than `$msg` without a strong reason), fix the cause in the code or the data
+- if the change is intended (a new buffer with a documented reason, a new phrase, a new view), leave the file alone: the next run with the flag regenerates it and the diff of that run shows the change for review

+An LLM patching the generated line by hand masks the signal, and the next run overwrites the edit anyway.

 ## Tests that depend on data files must be reproducible from a single point of change

 A test relying on a generated artifact — a JSON import file, an SQL snapshot, an